raul-izquierdo/english/sources/vocabulary/By Topic/Quantities.md

     ?
 Esto es casi suficiente dinero para comprar los billetes: `This is almost enough money to buy the tickets` ?
 Eso no es suficiente tiempo para acabar el proyecto!! : `That’s not quite enough time to finish the project`

-escasez = shortage `There is a shortage of food in the region`

-falta de
+escasez, falta de...
-    = lack of (más general) `There is a lack of information about the topic` - `Lack of sleep can affect your health` - `Lack of exercise can lead to health problems`
-    = shortage of (escasez temporal o repentina) `There is a shortage of resources for the project`
+    = shortage of (escasez de algún suministro))

-de sobra
-    = plenty
+    = lack of (más general)
     ?
+Hay escasez de comida en la región : `There is a shortage of food in the region` ?
+Hay escasez de recursos para el proyecto : `There is a shortage of resources for the project` ?
+Su trabajo muestra una falta de esfuerzo : `His work shows a lack of effort` ?
+Hay una falta de confianza en el gobierno : `There is a lack of confidence in the government`

+de sobra = plenty
+    ?
 Hay un montón de comida: `There is a lot of food` - `There is plenty of food`

 ## Sizes

 grande
-    = big (no sólo para tamaños físicos) `This is a big decision` = large (más polite pero solo para tamaños físicos) `The large house was very spacious` - `He was a large man`
+    = big (no sólo para tamaños físicos)
+    = large (más polite pero solo para tamaños físicos) ?
+Esta es una gran decisión : `This is a big decision` ?
+La casa grande era muy espaciosa : `The large house was very spacious` ? Él era un hombre grande : `He was a large man`
+    ? Él era un gran hombre (importante): `He was a great man`

 enorme
-    = huge `The huge house was very spacious` - `The huge car was very comfortable`
+    = huge

 ## Distribution

 todo el mundo
-    = everyone/everybody IS/HAS (singular) `Everyone is invited to the party` - `Everybody has a right to vote`
+    = everyone/everybody IS/HAS (singular)
+    ?
+Todo el mundo tiene derecho a votar : `Everybody has a right to vote`

 una mayoría/minoría de
     = most of (i)